yixiaco/bubble_box/README.md

 This project was writed with pure dart code，which means it's support both iOS As well as Android, web, windows, linux, etc.

+Modified a lot of APIs, please pay attention to upgrade
 ## Screenshot
 <img src="https://raw.githubusercontent.com/yixiaco/bubble_box/master/01.png">